 - WRT2 Writing and New Media

-Details concerning each of these sets is summarized in Initial Pre-defined Exploratory Sets
+Details concerning each of these sets is summarized in Initial Pre-defined Exploratory Sets, a PDF file.

-A second set of Pre-defined Exploratory Sets were approved to be offered for the first time in the 2012-2013 academic year.
+A second set of Pre-defined Exploratory Sets was approved to be offered for the first time in the 2012-2013 academic year.
 These sets include the following (as of May 18, 2012):

 - INT1 Studies of the Family